olipratt/swagger-conformance/examples/readme.md

 AssertionError: Response code 500 not in {200, 404}
 ```

 This shows that when testing the `GET` operation on the endpoint `/example/{exint}`, using the value `-1` for `exint` resulted in a `500` response code from the server, which is not one of the documented response codes (and any `5XX` response code is clearly an error!).
-From this it seems this server isn't handling negative numbers for this parameter well and needs to be made more robust.
+From this we can tell that this server isn't handling negative numbers for this parameter properly and needs to be made more robust.

 _As an aside, one great feature of hypothesis is once it finds a failing example, it will simplify it down as far as it can.
 So here it might have first found that `-2147483648` failed, but instead of just reporting that and let you figure out if that number is special, it tries to find the simplest failing input value, e.g. here reducing down to simply `-1`._